Corn or maize came from the American continent but is now grown throughout the world.

 Boil, steam, microwave, grill, stir fry (kernels).

 Sweet corn is a good source of carbohydrate and contains a range of nutrients, especially B group vitamins.
-It is a good source of dietary fibre, folate and niacin, a source of riboflavin, thiamin, zinc, vitamin B6 and vitamin C, and contains a dietary significant amount of potassium.
+It is a good source of dietary fibre, folate and niacin; a source of riboflavin, thiamin, vitamin B6, vitamin C, magnesium, phosphorus and zinc, and contains a dietary significant amount of potassium.
 Phytonutrients include carotenoids, lutein and zeaxanthin, which are of particular interest due to their association with eye health.
 Phenolic compounds, namely phenolic acids, are also present

 |Serving Size: 1 cup kernels = 150g|